 TIP | If you bring snacks, make sure to put them safely away in zip-lock bags in your backpack.
 As at most ancient sights, there are monkeys all over the place, waiting for careless tourists.
 For the record, they don’t ask you politely if you could share some.

 We were quite hungry after a whole morning of exploring, so once we left the ancient city we made a stop at the side of the road.
 Our driver helped us pick some amazing vegetable Roti filled with potatoes and spices.
-They were indeed a bit heavy on the hotness, but absolutely delicious!
+They had quite a spice level, but absolutely delicious!
 You can find these types of snacks on the side of the road all over Sri Lanka, so definitely give them a try.
 They are vegetarian and filling snacks to go or to take with you on a picnic.

 As a restaurant, we got recommended Gami Gedara in Polonnaruwa, a Sri Lankan buffet restaurant serving traditional Sri Lankan curry.
 It’s supposed to be the best one around and is located in the most idyllic place right between the rice paddy fields.